tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 <img width="1265" alt="Screenshot 2025-01-16 alle 14 33 32" src="https://github.com/user-attachments/assets/0ed6a515-8fd3-4834-8a7b-f1f19491a63f"/>

-Please note that also the server-side GTM container must be configured correctly to make cross-domain tracking works.
+Please note: the server-side GTM container must be configured correctly to make cross-domain tracking works.
 Read the relative [documentation](https://github.com/tommasomoretti/nameless-analytics-server-side-client-tag/#cross-domain).

+#### How cross-domain tracking works

 If enable_cross_domain_tracking option is enabled and respect_consent_mode is false or respect_consent_mode is true and analytics_storage is granted, the Nameless Analytics Client-side tracker tag will set a JavaScript event listener on every link click.
 When a user clicks on a cross-domain link, the event listener sends a get_user_data request to the Nameless Analytics Server-Side client tag.

 The Nameless Analytics Server-Side client tag responds with the two cookie values and the JavaScript event listener decorates the URL with a parameter named na_id.
 After that, the user is redirected to the destination website.

-When the user lands on the destination website and a page_view event is trigger, the Nameless Analytics Client-Side tracker tag checks if there is a na_id parameter in the URL.
+When the user lands on the destination website and a page_view event is triggered, the Nameless Analytics Client-Side tracker tag checks if there is a na_id parameter in the URL.
 If it is present, the hit will contain a cross_domain_id parameter.

 The Nameless Analytics Server-Side client tag will add it to the request and set back the cookies with those values.